 Hidden pop-up indoor camper shower

-If you don’t want a full camper shower cubicle, then how about something like Kirby Winson’s ingenious hidden van shower, which is a neat solution to having an indoor shower in a camper that you can use year-round, including when camping in winter.
+If you don’t want a full camper shower cubicle or to rely on an outdoor shower, then how about something like Kirby Winson’s ingenious hidden van shower, which is a neat solution to having an indoor shower in a camper that you can use year-round, including when camping in winter.

 The shower folds neatly away in the van’s floor when not in use, and it uses the van’s existing faucet with an extendable hose to reach and serve as the showerhead.
 Clever!